How to fill out a volleyball line-up/roster sheet

 A completed roster/game line up sheet for the first set will look something like this:

-Usually there will be a nice coach, referee, or person running the scores table (but no promises… they aren’t always nice, haha!) so try to drop your ego and ask questions when you’re unsure.
+Usually there will be a nice coach, referee, or person running the scores table (but no promises…haha!) so try to drop your ego and ask questions when you’re unsure.

 Referees and coaches can be wrong on numerous occasions, but asking questions is an easy way to show you’re open to looking vulnerable and learning from others as a head coach.